 is a wacky weekly gaming webcomic by Katie Tiedrich.
-While many of the strips are stand-alone gags from various games such as
+While many of the strips are stand-alone gags from various games such as The Legend of Zelda

-World of Warcraft
+or World of Warcraft

-, the webcomic also features many recurring
+, the webcomic also features several recurring Super Smash Bros.

 characters living together in a building and dealing with various hijinks.